code-not-found/code-not-found.github.io/_posts/grpc/2018-05-15-grpc-java-example.md

 * A **blocking/synchronous stub** that will wait for the server to respond
 * A **non-blocking/asynchronous stub** that makes non-blocking calls to the server, where the response is returned asynchronously.

-In this example we will implement a blocking stub.
+In this example, we will implement a blocking stub.

 In order to transport messages, gRPC uses http/2 and some abstraction layers in between.
 This complexity is hidden behind a `MessageChannel` that handles the connectivity.
 The general recommendation is to use one channel per application and share it among service stubs.

 We use an `init()` method annotated with `@PostConstruct` in order to build a new `MessageChannel` right after the after the bean has been initialized.
 The channel is then used to create the `helloWorldServiceBlockingStub` stub.

 > gRPC by default uses a secure connection mechanism such as TLS.
-As this is a simple development test will use `usePlaintext()` in order to avoid having to setup the different security artifacts such as key/trust stores.
+As this is a simple development test will use `usePlaintext()` in order to avoid having to configure the different security artifacts such as key/trust stores.

  The `sayHello()` method creates a Person object using the Builder pattern on which we set the <var>'firstname'</var> and <var>'lastname'</var> input parameters.